christianhaitian/PortMaster/ports.md

 Title="Rise_Of_The_Triad ."
 Desc="An open source port of Rise of the Triad by icculus.
 The demo files are already included." porter="romadu" locat="ROTT.zip" runtype="rtr"

+Title="Rlvm ."
+Desc="Rlvm is a Free Software reimplementation of the Key RealLive interpreter for Visual Novels.
+Notable games include CLANNAD, AIR, & KANON.
+Add your game files to the ports/rlvm/games/GAME_NAME directory, multiple games can be installed and you will get a choice of which game you want to play at launch.
+HD Releases do not currently work properly." porter="kloptops" locat="Rlvm.zip"

 Title="Rocks_N_Diamonds ."
 Desc="A Boulderdash type game by Holger Schemel with many unique features, such as the ability to play remade levels from Boulderdash, Emerald Mine and Supaplex and many more levels." porter="Christian_Haitian" locat="rocksndiamonds.zip" runtype="rtr"

 Title="RVGL ."
 Desc="An open source port of Re-Volt by the RV Team.
 Necessary files will be downloaded and installed upon initial launch while connected to the internet." porter="romadu" locat="RVGL.zip"